bennycheung/bennycheung.github.io/_posts/2022-11-11-dreambooth-training-for-personal-embedding.md

 *Figure.
 AI creative artwork of combining, cubism style and vibrate color with the personal embedding.*

-After learning how to use Dreambooth training a personal embedding, we shall also explore the topics on AI creativity and learn how to improve the generated images by img2img's impainting.
+After learning how to use Dreambooth training a personal embedding, we shall also explore the topics on AI creativity and learn how to improve the generated images by img2img's inpainting.

 ### Using Dreambooth
 Dreambooth and Stable Diffusion are capable of producing great works of art.
 The key differences are that Dreambooth is more targeted toward users who want to create images that look like a specific person, whereas Stable Diffusion is a more general image generation.